Build phase

 /bl

-# uncomment below to also include paramaters from @additionalswitches.rsp
+# uncomment below to also include parameters from @additionalswitches.rsp

 # @additionalswitches.rsp